By Chip Brownlee

 Sessions and Rosenstein, who also testified on Capitol Hill Tuesday, both dismissed the reports as an improbability.
 There is a legal question of whether Trump himself could fire Mueller.
 Rosenstein, who now directly oversees the FBI, would likely have to make the move.
 He said Tuesday that he has no plans to do so.

-Independent Sen. Angus King, from Maine, was perhaps his starkest critic.
+Sen. Angus King, an independent from Maine, was perhaps his starkest critic.
 “You said you don’t have the power to assert Executive Privilege, so what is the legal basis for your refusal to answer these questions,” King questioned Sessions.

 “I am protecting the right of the President to assert, it if he chooses, and there may be other privileges that could apply in these circumstances,” Sessions responded.